SetVenue Property Owner Agreement

 You are strongly encouraged to maintain, at your own cost, general liability insurance covering commercial short-term use of your property — including use by third-party production crews, event attendees, and other Guests.
 SetVenue recommends a minimum coverage limit of one million US dollars ($1,000,000) per occurrence for general liability.
 You may need higher limits depending on property value, occupancy capacity, and the types of productions and events you host; specialized productions (e.g., adult productions per the Adult Production Policy, productions involving pyrotechnics) may require additional riders or umbrella coverage.

-The $1,000,000 per-occurrence recommendation reflects industry-standard event/film GL minimums for short-term commercial use of residential and small-commercial properties in SetVenue's launch markets (Los Angeles, New York, Chicago); city-permit requirements for filming and events in those markets typically meet or exceed this minimum.
+The $1,000,000 per-occurrence recommendation reflects industry-standard event/film GL minimums for short-term commercial use of residential and small-commercial properties in SetVenue's launch market (Los Angeles, California); city-permit requirements for filming and events in that market typically meet or exceed this minimum.
 Higher amounts may apply per Listing or by category.

 Hosts who do not carry general-liability insurance bear personal financial responsibility for any incident occurring on the Listing premises arising out of or related to commercial use; SetVenue does not insure Hosts or Listings.
 A Host's decision to operate without recommended coverage is a business judgment of the Host, and the consequences (including liability for injury, property damage, third-party claims, defense costs, and judgment exposure) rest entirely with the Host.